jfioasd/jfioasd.github.io/active-learning/p-t.md

 > Imagine that you are the instructor and have to write some questions that will test the class on the material covered.

 How to create a practice test?
-One way:

 While you're taking notes in class, write a "Q" in the margin beside material that would make a good test question.